weaponsforge/my-phonebook/README.md

 - Firebase Hosting (front end)
 - Vercel (backend server)

-This project deploys the development environment to:
+This project deploys the **production** environment to:

 - GitHub Pages (front end)
 - Vercel (backend server)

 The following requirements are optional.
 They are only required if there is a need to deploy the web application for live demonstration purposes.
+Be sure to check-out and setup the _**required**_ client and server environment variables before proceeding.

 ### Requirements